Nothing's in my cart

 Getting a bigger battery is also not always practical for a head-mounted device like a VR headset, as doing so will add to its size and weight.
 A well-designed AIO VR headset must balance battery life with the quality of the VR experience it delivers.
 For reference, the VIVE Focus 3’s battery allows for up to 2 hours of continuous use.

-There is a caveat here — if the headset battery is swappable (as is the case with both VIVE Focus 3 and VIVE XR Elite), then you could always switch out a depleted battery for a charged one to keep enjoying VR longer.
+There is a caveat here—if the headset battery is swappable (as is the case with both VIVE Focus 3 and VIVE XR Elite, as well as with the PC VR-standalone hybrid, VIVE Focus Vision), then you could always switch out a depleted battery for a charged one to keep enjoying VR longer.
 It’s a tiny bit more work, sure, but something to consider if you value the other advantages of AIO VR.

-Because of the difference in graphics (and, in some cases, tracking) supported by PC VR and standalone VR devices, the content you can enjoy on each kind of device also differs.
+Because of the difference in graphics (and, in some cases, tracking) supported by PC VR and standalone VR headsets, the content you can enjoy on each kind of device also differs.

 All-in-one VR headsets tend to feature titles that can be experienced with 3DoF controls and less complex visuals, such as 360° movies and games that can be played either sitting or standing.